 - develop the skills of reflection, discernment, critical thinking, and deciding how to act in accordance with an informed conscience when making moral decisions

 - enable pupils to relate the knowledge gained through Religious Education to their understanding of other subjects in the curriculum

 - understand and appreciate significant aspects of other Christian traditions and major world religions

 - make a positive difference to themselves and the world by putting their beliefs and values into action.

-All students study a full course GCSE (OCR Specification J625).
+Religious Education is taken as a compulsory subject at GCSE (OCR Specification J625).
 This GCSE encourages learners to develop knowledge, understanding and skills to engage in debate and discussion about life in the modern world.
 Students study three units: Roman Catholic Christianity, Judaism, and Religion, Philosophy and Ethics in the modern world from a Catholic Christian perspective.
 These units develop students’ knowledge and understanding of religious beliefs, teachings and sources of wisdom and authority, including through reading of key religious texts, other texts, and scriptures of the religions they are studying.

 Students develop the ability to construct well-argued, well-informed, balanced and structured written arguments, demonstrating their depth and breadth of understanding of the subject.
 They are able to engage with questions of belief, value, meaning, purpose, truth, and their influence on human life.